QingCheng0218/MR.Corr2/README.md

 MR.Corr2
 =======

-**MR.Corr2** is a package for two-sample Mendelian randomization for  using correlated instrumental variants  accounting correlated horizontal pleiotropy.
+**MR.Corr2** is a package for two-sample Mendelian randomization  using correlated instrumental variants  accounting correlated horizontal pleiotropy.

 Installation
 ============